Best Beer Spots in Prague

 Letna Beer Garden

 Imagine drinking Czech Pilsner under a shady grove of chestnut trees with stunning views of Prague.
-Sounds like a dream, right?
+Sounds like a summer dream, right?
 Then you have to check out Letna Beer Garden.
 It opens in Spring and closes some time into Autumn (weather depending).
 The views alone make it a worthy spot to visit, especially at sunset, but it doesn’t stop there.
 They also have an impressive selection of beers, other drinks, and food, including beers from local craft breweries.
 Letna Beer Garden has a very chill atmosphere surrounded by greenery, It’s easily one of the best outdoor beer spots in Prague.

 Beer Garden Riegrovy Sady